domohuhn/mutation-test/README.md

 dart pub run mutation_test
 ```

-Running this command may take a long time (hours depending on library size).
+Running this command may take a long time (hours depending on the size of your code).
 The output will be written to the directory ./mutation-test-report.
 The default report format is html.
 A top-level [report](https://domohuhn.github.io/mutation-test/doc/output/config-report.html) will be generated listing all input files:

 ![Top level report](https://raw.githubusercontent.com/domohuhn/mutation-test/main/doc/top-level-report.png "Top level report")